IBM/storage-fusion/AI/fusion-model-serving/README.md

   - `metadata.name` defines the Kubernetes InferenceService name, which becomes the serving endpoint identifier.
   - `labels.model` adds a model-family label (granite) for tracking, filtering, and observability.
+  - `env[0].value` sets the Hugging Face model ID (`MODEL`) passed directly to the vLLM container — no ConfigMap required.
+To serve a different model, update this value only.
+For example, to serve Mistral: `value: mistralai/Mistral-7B-Instruct-v0.2`
   - `limits.nvidia.com/gpu` sets the maximum GPU count the serving container can consume during inference.
   - `limits.memory` caps the memory usage to prevent resource exhaustion or OOM termination.
   - `requests.nvidia.com/gpu` ensures the pod is scheduled only on nodes with an available GPU by reserving one.